huyoujinlab/scRCAT-seq/data_processing_and_machine_learning/data_processing/README.md

 ## 0. Preparation

-Before process the data, we bulid some directory and move the script to "script_and_log" directory:
+Before process the data, we bulid some directory and move the script to `script_and_log` directory:

 ```
 #### Create directory